 There are also candles burning in a rainbow of colors throughout the church.
 Candles in different colors represent a specific request made to the saint – each color has a specific meaning.

 Edging the walls of the nave of the chapel are images of saints holding mirrors; their placement is believed to ward off evil.
-Above the altar, you can see a lion, an eagle, a jaguar and a bull— symbolic creatures pointing to a rooting in a much older religious tradition.
+Above the altar, you can see a lion, an eagle, a jaguar, and a bull— symbolic creatures pointing to rooting in a much older religious tradition.

 The church is a reflection of the history of San Juan Chamula—a combination of half a millennium of Spanish rule, which tried to entwine its own Catholic religious beliefs with native Mayan practices.

 Note that no pictures are allowed inside the church; it’s a sacred place.
 This is something that is absolutely prohibited.
-If you do try to take a picture, don’t be surprised if your camera gets taken from you and you may even get a fine of up to 3900 MXN (around $200 USD).
+If you do try to take a picture, don’t be surprised if your camera gets taken from you, and you may even get a fine.
 I’d recommend not even having a camera in your hand; make sure it’s in your bag or pocket before entering.
-Taking pictures of the church’s exterior, on the other hand, is ok.
+Taking pictures of the church’s exterior, on the other hand, is okay.

-The church is open 24 / 7.
-Admission to the church is 30 MXN ($1.50 USD).
 You can purchase your ticket at the tourist office just beside the main square.
-You are obviously free to visit the church by yourself, but if you speak Spanish you may hire a guide for around 100 MXN ($5 USD) to get a 15 to 20 minutes explanation of what goes on inside the church.
+You are obviously free to visit the church by yourself, but if you speak Spanish, you may hire a local guide for a 15 to 20-minute explanation of what goes on inside the church.